hectorC/Android_spcmic_recorder/README.md

 ## Usage

-1. **Connect the SPCMic** – Plug the array into the Android device via USB-C. Use the on-screen *Reconnect* button if Android races you to the claim.
+1. **Connect the spcmic** – Plug the array into the Android device via USB-C. Use the on-screen *Reconnect* button if Android races you to the claim.
 2. **Launch the App** – “USB Audio Device Connected” confirms we hold the interface.
 3. **Select Sample Rate** – Use the spinner to choose from the supported rates.
 The UI also shows the device-reported rate after negotiation.
 4. **Check Clip Status** – The clipping pill starts green (“No clipping detected”).
 It latches red if any channel hits full-scale.